2025 Pacific hurricane season: Hurricane Erick

 On June 14, a slow-moving tropical wave emerged off the coast of Central America.
 After entering the basin, a broad area of low pressure began to develop west of Costa Rica.
 Showers and thunderstorms associated with the low became better organized over the next couple of days, as the disturbance moved westward over very warm waters, and within a moist, low wind shear environment.
 The NHC designated it Potential Tropical Cyclone FiveE at 21:00 UTC on June 16, The system soon acquired a well-defined circulation, developing into Tropical Depression FiveE by 00:00 UTC on June 17.
 The depression then strengthened into Tropical Storm Erick 12 hours later, while moving west-northwestward along the southwestern periphery of a mid-level ridge situated over Mexico.
 Later, deep convection expanded, and cloud tops cooled to about -85 C near the improving inner-core structure.
 Erick began a period of rapid intensification late that day, becoming a hurricane by 06:00 UTC on June 18, about 185 nmi south of Salina Cruz, Oaxaca, then reaching category 3 strength about 12 hours later, while located about 85 nmi south of Puerto Ángel, Oaxaca.
 Late that same day, Erick developed a concentric eyewall structure, indicative of an eyewall replacement cycle.
 After the cycle was complete, the system intensified further, reaching its peak intensity, with Category 4 sustained winds of 120 kn and a minimum central pressure of 944 mb.
 Erick made landfall near 11:30 UTC on June 19, in the municipality of Santo Domingo Armenta, in extreme western Oaxaca, with sustained winds of 110 kn.
 Inland, the hurricane rapidly weakened as its inner core began to collapse.
 Moving northwestward over rugged terrain, Erick's inner core quickly deteriorated, and the system's overall convective pattern became quite ragged.
 Erick weakened into a tropical depression by 00:00 UTC on June 20, and its circulation dissipated soon afterward.

-Losses totaled to at least US$275 million according to Gallagher Re.
+Severe damage was reported in Oaxaca and Guerrero.
+Strong winds blew off the roofs of homes and flooding severely affected crops.
+Landslides destroyed roads, tunnels, and bridges, isolating several communities.
+A maximum of 14.13 inches (359 mm) of rainfall was recorded in Presidente Benito Juarez, Oaxaca.
+A peak storm surge of 1.05 ft (32 cm) was reported in Puerto Ángel.
+Losses totaled to at least US$350 million according to Gallagher Re.
+In Guatemala, rainfall from Erick caused flooding, resulting in 27 injuries, one missing, and more than 1,000 displaced.
+In Honduras, flooding and landslides forced the evacuation of more than 70 families.
+At least 24 people were killed: eighteen in Guatemala, two in Honduras, and four in Mexico.